sainteos/nymph-registrar/README.md

 -VV: This tells the tool to output verbose output as it parses and processes.

--X: This tells the tool to expand the generated registrations into multiple files per namespace.
+-N: This tells the tool to generate registrations within this namespace/folder.

 -S: This tells the tool to output the generated registrations to stdout.
 ```